-Time period Coverage Data requirements/calculation Data sources Last three completed CG.
-Records of recommendations by the legislature for actions to be taken by SAI.Legislature. fiscal years. rs. the executive.Records of procedures for following up on recommendations.
+Time period Coverage Data requirements/calculation Data sources Last three completed fiscal years.
+CG.
+Records of recommendations by the legislature for actions to be taken by the executive. • SAI. • Legislature. • Records of procedures for following up on recommendations.
 Information on whether the procedures are followed.